cs1302uga/cs1302-ce07/README.md

    * Loop over the array, and call the `test` method twice one each array element with different `speedupAmount` and `slowdownAmount` values.

-   * Add an object of the class you added in the previous step to the end of the array.

    Recompile all code and test it by running `cs1302.ce07.Driver`.
-   Is the output what you expected?
+   What is the license class in the class you added earlier?

 1. Regenerate the API documentation website for all of the code in the `cs1302` package.
    What is the direct URL to the API documentation for the class that you wrote